 Coaching is one of the most rewarding aspects of leadership.
 It’s very fulfilling to help others grow and reach their potential.
+Visit this website for an executive coach to help you achieve your objectives quickly.
 But certain habits might be keeping you from being a great coach.
 “Fixing” is a habit that gets in the way of coaching.
 I’ve seen many leaders fall into the “fix it” mode instead of coaching or helping to guide critical thinking.

 It starts out innocently enough.
 A staff member stops by your office to vent or even tattle.
 And with it comes the expectation that you will fix the problem.